rprichard/CxxCodeBrowser/README.md

 Installation
 ------------

-SourceWeb currently runs only on Linux.
+SourceWeb currently runs on Linux and OS X.

 ### Dependencies